justinlim7/Cunnect/README.md

 Backend Overview (Master Branch):
 Our backend is built using django rest framework and python.
 The database of our backend is configured with sqlite3.
 The endpoints that the frontend access to our backend is listed below:

-Registration-
-endpoint is accessed to register a new user into our social network Posts- endpoint is accessed to either get all posts made on the social network or posts a post on the social network UserProfile- endpoint is accessed to view a given users profile:
+Registration- endpoint is accessed to register a new user into our social network <br>
+Posts- endpoint is accessed to either get all posts made on the social network or posts a post on the social network  <br>
+UserProfile- endpoint is accessed to view a given users profile:

 To run our backend first git clone the backend repository change the directory to Cunnect_app